 9. Size Of Your Grind

-The way you grind your coffee beans could have a huge impact on the flavour and taste of the coffee.
+The way you grind your coffee beans could have a huge impact on the flavor and taste of the coffee.
 Coffee grounds need to be less coarse and as such that they can easily be soluble in water in order to ensure that there is not much settlement on the bottom of the cup and it is filtered well.
-If your coffee is tasting bad, chances are because the coffee grounds are too large which is why the flavour is not appealing you.
+If your coffee is tasting bad, chances are because the coffee grounds are too large which is why the flavor is not appealing you.
 If your coffee is tasting bitter it is because the coffee grounds have been over extracted.
 This happens when you grind too finely.

 Fix: Make sure that you have some basic knowledge on the correlation between grind and brewing method.
 For example, to make Turkish coffee, the coffee beans have to finely grounded like caster sugar.
 For French press, the coffee beans have to be really coarse.